Financial Aid FAQs

 How do I apply for financial aid??

 All individuals interested in receiving financial aid must complete a Free Application of Federal Student Aid (FAFSA) and submit all requested documents.
 The FAFSA must be completed yearly.
 All students interested in receiving summer financial aid must also complete a Summer Financial Aid Application and submit it between February 1 and May 27 of the year interested in attending.

 How do I apply for scholarships?

-All prospective individuals interested in an academic scholarship must complete an Admissions Application by February 1 prior to the academic year you are interested in receiving funds.
-For interested current students, no application is required.
-We encourage students to contact departments across campus also for additional scholarship options, to use scholarship search engines, and check with organizations within their school, community, and/or state.
+We encourage students to contact Admissions Office and departments across campus also for additional scholarship options, to use scholarship search engines, and check with organizations within their school, community, and/or state.

 Does receiving a scholarship affect my financial aid eligiblity?